Reduan Petara

-Reduan bin Haji Petara (born 25 May 1988) is a Bruneian international footballer who plays for Kasuka FC and the Brunei national team as a defender.
+Reduan bin Haji Petara (born 25 May 1988) is a Bruneian retired footballer who played as a defender.

 Club career

 Reduan started playing club football with the youth team of March United.
 He transferred to AM Gunners of the Brunei Premier League in 2009, his defensive displays helped his club to finish third.
 After AM Gunners disbanded, he joined Indera SC and won the newly-formed Brunei Super League twice in a row.

 Reduan signed with Brunei's professional club DPMM FC at the start of the 2015 S.League season.
 He only appeared twice in his debut season as DPMM won the S.League championship for the first time.

 After 14 appearances in four seasons for the side, Reduan was released by DPMM in the 2018 close season.
-He joined Kasuka FC since then and scored a hat-trick in a 5-0 win over Lun Bawang FC on 24 February.
+He joined Kasuka FC since then and scored a hat-trick in a 5–0 win over Lun Bawang FC on 24 February.

 In 2022, Reduan went all the way with Kasuka to the final of the 2022 Brunei FA Cup where they were beaten 2–1 by his former club DPMM FC on 4 December.
+The following year, he tasted league success again with Kasuka, winning the 2023 Brunei Super League.